leanderseige/eurorackdiy/README.md

 # Eurorack DIY

-After experimenting with homemade synthesizers and some industrially made musical instruments, I'm now starting to build and use modular synthesizers.
+After building a few experimental synthesizers myself, I'm now starting to build and use modular synthesizers.
 In this repo I document how building my own DIY Eurorack is evolving and share some files that might help others.

+**This is only a documentation, not a tutorial.
+Feel free to be inspired, but think for yourself!
+I may have made mistakes at any point.
+The risk of rebuilding my designs or using my files is entirely yours.**

 ## Case